On Risk and Time Pressure: When to Think and When to Do: Application: Entrepreneurial Problem Solving

 \begin{corollary} The agent's belief during the thinking phase is larger than $\min\{\hat{p},\bar{p}\}$.
 If $\bar{p}\leq \hat{p}$, then the probability that the agent solves the problem through the doing arm is maximized with deadline $T_1=q^{-1}(\bar{p})$. \end{corollary}

-The corollary states that the agent is constrained in the amount of experimentation she is willing to exert by her option to instead think.
+The corollary states that the agent is constrained in the amount of experimentation she is willing to exert by her option to think instead.

 The corollary is, for example, relevant in the following setting.
 Suppose that doing corresponds to the entrepreneur trying to launch a product in a particular business-to-business (B2B) context.
-In contrast, thinking corresponds to exploring potential direct-to-consumer (D2C) markets to which the entrepreneur can pivot with her product.
-Suppose further that it is known that B2B is not the ideal market but that it is uncertain \emph{which} D2C market is the right market.
+In contrast, thinking corresponds to exploring potential direct-to-consumer (D2C) markets where the entrepreneur can pivot with her product.
+Suppose further that it is known that B2B is not the ideal market so the feasibility of a successful launch is uncertain.
+However, it is also uncertain \emph{which} D2C market is the right market.
 To resolve this uncertainty, the entrepreneur needs to carry out customer research.
 However, the venture capitalist may be interested in entering the B2B market to establish his reputation and therefore may have the preference (subject to success) that the entrepreneur launches in the B2B market.

 Because the entrepreneur can pivot, she is not exploring all the options to launch in the B2B market.
-By imposing time pressure on the entrepreneur, the venture capitalist can maximize the chances of entering the B2B market.\footnote{Although the possibility result stated in \cref{cor:maxdoing} relies on the fact that a pessimistic entrepreneur is not going to have an initial doing phase, it is often the case that even if an infinite deadline involves an initial doing phase, the likelihood of obtaining a solution through the thinking arm is maximized with $T=T_1$; see, e.g., the configuration in the left panel of \cref{fig:periodsandprobs}: Even as $T \rightarrow \infty$, the dash-dotted line will not be higher than at the interior maximum.}
+By imposing time pressure on the entrepreneur, the venture capitalist can maximize the chances of entering the B2B market.\footnote{Although the possibility result stated in \cref{cor:maxdoing} relies on the fact that a pessimistic entrepreneur is not going to have an initial doing phase, it is often the case that even if an infinite deadline involves an initial doing phase, the likelihood of obtaining a solution through the doing arm is maximized with $T=T_1$; see, e.g., the configuration in the left panel of \cref{fig:periodsandprobs}: Even as $T \rightarrow \infty$, the dash-dotted line will not be higher than at the interior maximum.}

 Although one may conjecture that higher initial beliefs $\bar{p}$ always increase the ex ante probability of obtaining a solution, this need not be the case.
 A higher initial belief may push the entrepreneur toward increasing her initial efforts to obtain a solution through the doing arm and to save on the cost of effort.
-This, in turn, may lower the probability of obtaining a solution in the given time frame.
+Such a choice, in turn, may lower the probability of obtaining a solution in the given time frame.
 See \cref{fig:nonmonop} for an example.\footnote{We cannot derive meaningful conditions for when that nonmonotonicity occurs, but numerically it appears relatively robust.}